-Study Expectations for success Studying in the Sixth Form is different to Years 10 and 11.
+Study Expectations for success

+Studying in the Sixth Form is different to Years 10 and 11.
 You will be expected to take a lot more responsibility for your own learning.
 The demands of Level 3 courses are great.
 It is vital, therefore, that you are committed to your courses and prepared to meet our expectations.

 You will be studying fewer subjects in smaller groups with study periods when you will be expected to do further work.
 This will be done in the Sixth Form Study Room.
 For every hour of contact time in lessons you will be expected to do a minimum of one hour of private study, either at home or in school.
 This study must be planned and we expect it to equate to a working week of approximately 35 hours.
 There will always be work for you to do and it is important that you are organised and hard working.
 From your first day in 6th Form we have high expectations of independent learning, time management and the ability to balance work loads.

-You will never be able to say "I have no work to do" Student Support
+Student Support